christianThardy/christianThardy.github.io/tom-interpretability.md

 <p align="center">
   <img src = "https://github.com/user-attachments/assets/fad49b2d-3333-439c-84cb-abeef8542d96" width="500">
 <br>
-<small style="font-size: 12px;">Dozens of heatmaps corresponding to all QKVO compositions in the collection of attention heads.</small>
+<small style="font-size: 12px;">Dozens of heatmaps corresponding to all QKVO compositions in the collection of identified attention heads.</small>
 </p>

 <br/>

-By extracting the Q, K, V, and O vectors for any head/layer, we can visualize specific compositions within the circuit to analyze:
+By extracting the Q, K, V, and O vectors for any head/layer, we can visualize specific compositions to analyze:

 - Q composition: How the receiver's queries attend to the sender's outputs
 - K composition: How the receiver's keys interact with the sender's outputs